 Karen and I went to the Marshall Space Flight Center in Huntsville.
 The space program has come a long way.
-Exoplanets are now the rage.
-Mankind is leaving planet Earth.
+Exoplanets are the rage.
+Mankind is leaving Earth.

 Fairbanks is in the middle of the state.
 Nome is in the Seward Peninsula close to Russia.
 Point Barrow is on the Arctic Ocean.
-The Alaska pipeline carries oil from Prudhoe Bay to Valdez.
-I rode the Alaska Railroad from Anchorage to Denali National Park.
+The Alaska pipeline carries oil from Prudhoe Bay.
+I rode the Alaska Railroad from Anchorage to Denali National Park in 2006.

 Interstate 40 runs through Little Rock.
-The Ozark Mountains reach into the state from Missouri.
+The Ozark Mountains reach into Arkansas from Missouri.
 People go to Hot Springs National Park hoping to be cured.

 Americans flocked to California after World War II.
 The state's economic and political influence is huge.
 It is first in manufactured goods and farm income.
 Fruits and vegetables are grown in the Central Valley.
 Much of eastern California is desert.

-I-25 runs through Colorado Springs up to Denver.
+Interstate 25 runs through Colorado Springs up to Denver.
 Rocky Mountain National Park is northwest of Denver.
-Denver is the Mile High City because it is 5280 feet above sea level.
-Denver's financial district is known as the Wall Street of the West.
-Natural resources and mining are vital to the economy.
+Denver is called the Mile High City because it is 5280 feet above sea level.
+Denver's financial district is called the Wall Street of the West.
+Mining and natural resources are vital to the state's economy.
 Karen and I drove through Durango.

 The boundary between Delaware and Pennsylvania is an arc, the only rounded "state line" in the nation.
 Delaware is home to corporations.
 Dupont makes Wilmington the chemical capital of the world.

 Michael and I went to Daytona Beach and down to the Kennedy Space Center at Cape Canaveral.
-Panama City is in the Panhandle.
+Destin is in the Panhandle.
 Retirees move to Florida to live in condos.

 Atlanta is the capital of the New South.
 It is a commercial, financial & transportation center.
-It is the corporate headquarters of SunTrust Bank.
+It was the corporate headquarters of SunTrust Bank.
 Michael and I saw the Yankees play the Braves at Turner Field in 2009.
 We went up Stone Mountain.
-I-75 runs into Atlanta.
+I-75 runs to Atlanta.

 80% of the population lives on Oahu, in and around Honolulu.
 I climbed Diamond Head Crater.
 Pearl Harbor is the harbor for the town of Pearl.
 Pineapples are an export.